Type your message

 Keep in mind, wrapping an entire novel on a screen won't work well!
 That's why a larger text generator shines brightest when you stick to short, punchy statements.

-Use this larger text generator when you need to turn a normal line into a big display board without opening a heavy editor or learning a special format first.
-It is made for people who need a short message to be readable from across a room, so the page keeps the input, preview, and output close together instead of hiding the useful controls behind a setup flow.
+Use this larger text generator when you want turn a normal line into a big display board without opening a design app or downloading extra fonts first.
+It works well for people who need a short message to be readable from across a room, especially when you already know what you want to say and just want a version that looks better.

 Got questions?
 Here are quick answers to the most common things people ask before putting their big signs on display!